Messages From My Friend

 Kimberly wrote, “I failed at everything that I had set my mind to: ` My marriage failed.
 I failed as a mother.
 We were failing financially.
 I failed to apply God’s word to my life.
 I was a complete disaster.”

-Kimberly considered the deep, dark pit she was in, a punishment.
+Kimberly considered the deep, dark pit she was in, as a punishment.
 (God saw her pit as a process.)
 She made the following comparisons:

 I saw only destruction.
 He was rebuilding my life.